Shru31291/Mergemultiplefiles/README.md

 # Mergemultiplefiles
 This repository contains a python code that will help merge data from multiple files into a single file Stepwise guide to use this code to merge data from multiple files into a single file.
-Note: The code is ritten usin Python software (version 3.11.1, 64-bit for Windows 10)
+Note: The code is written using Python software (version 3.11.1, 64-bit for Windows 10)
 1. Copy all files to be merged to a folder in a particular drive in your system.
 Note down the path of a file.
 Please add the filename with extension at the end of the path.
 2. Create an empty file in notepad in another folder in the same drive.
-This file will conatin all the mered data after executing the code.
+This file will contain all the merged data after executing the code.
 Note down the path of this file.
 3. Copy the code into a Notepad.
 4. Modify the following lines in the code in notepad: